efeslab/lapidary/README.md

 ... -cpu host,-avx2,-bmi1,-bmi2 ...
 ```

+We have provided some example scripts in the [scripts][scripts] directory.

 2. Not all checkpoints run successfully.
 For example, checkpoints that attempt
 to invoke syscalls generally end up crashing.